rikkimax/Cmsed/README.md

   registerModel!Book;
 }
 ```

+Don't worry about the logMe method on these models!
+Thats handled and called automatically upon registration.

 Note shared is a _required_ part of this.
 Without it you'll get 8+ registrations of said model (one for each thread).
 Same goes for routing.
 But here it's more important as it is executed and grabbed for values e.g. widgets (route and position/name being requested).